 The Hazaleus awards were started in 1997 to honor individuals for long-term efforts to enhance the opportunities and the campus environment for women.

-Women & Gender Advocacy Center
+Women and Gender Advocacy Center

-Enrollment & Access Distinguished Service Award
+Enrollment and Access Distinguished Service Award

 Recognizes individuals or groups who have supported the vision, mission and efforts of the Division of Enrollment and Access.